Paperwork (song)

-"Paperwork" is a song by the American hip-hop superduo ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, from their debut studio album, Vultures 1 (2024).
-The song features vocals from fellow rapper Quavo.
-It includes a sample of DJ Roca and DJ Vitinho Beat's "Montagem Faz Macete 3.0".
+"Paperwork" (stylized in all caps) is a song by the American hip-hop superduo ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, from their debut studio album, Vultures 1 (2024).
+It features vocals from fellow rapper Quavo.
+The artists wrote the song with 88-Keys, Swizz Beats, Digital Nas, the Legendary Traxster, Malik Yusef, and Ant Clemons, with the former four producing it alongside the duo.
+The track includes a sample of DJ Roca and DJ Vitinho Beat's "Montagem Faz Macete 3.0".
 At Rolling Loud 2024, West and Ty Dolla Sign performed the song with Quavo.

 Background

 In February 2024, West reposted a video to Instagram Stories of former Migos member Quavo and fellow rapper Rich the Kid shooting a music video at a game of the Atlanta Hawks.
 Quavo was reported to be featured on multiple tracks of Vultures 1 at the time, having appeared on previewed versions of "Fuk Sumn" and "Back to Me".
 "Paperwork" is the only track on the final release to have a verse from Quavo, as his placement on "Fuk Sumn" was replaced by Travis Scott.
 During a listening event for the album on February 8, 2024, "Paperwork" was previewed with a sample of "Montagem Faz Macete 3.0" by DJ Roca and DJ Vitinho Beat.
 DJ Roca posted Instagram Stories showing his emotion over the sample, while numerous Brazilians re shared videos of the event in excitement for the usage of funk.
 West and Ty Dolla Sign performed "Paperwork" live with Quavo at Rolling Loud in 2024, as they walked around the stage together.